-Zhurong Rover, China's first Mars rover equipped with the Tianwen-1 (TW-1) lander, successfully landed at the target site in southern Utopia Planita on 15th May 2021.
-TW-1 Mission plans to achieve orbiting, landing and roving on Mars to carry out globally and synthetically orbital survey and regionally patrol exploration in a launch.
+Zhurong Rover, China's first Mars rover equipped with the Tianwen-1 (TW-1) lander, successfully landed at the target site in southern Utopia Planitia on 15th May 2021.
+TW-1 Mission plans to achieve orbiting, landing and roving on Mars to carry out globally and synthetically orbital survey and regionally patrol exploration in a launch (Wang et al., 2020).
 Thus, the TW-1 detector consists of an orbiter and lander, and the lander contains an entry capsule and rover.
 There are five scientific objectives in the TW-1 Mission: (1) Mars morphology and geological structure characteristics; (2) Soil characteristics and water/ice distribution on the surface; (3) Material composition on the surface; (4) Atmospheric ionosphere, surface climate and environmental characteristics; and (5) Physical field and internal structure.
-Based on these objectives, southern Utopia Planita was chosen as the landing site.
+Based on these objectives, southern Utopia Planitia was chosen as the landing site (Wang et al., 2020).
 At present, the Zhurong Rover is traveling to the ancient coast to the south to implement the expansion task.
-Investigation by the Zhurong Rover and TW-1 orbiter can help researchers study the evolution of the paleo-ocean environment and the features of water/ice activities in the southern Utopia Planita.
+The investigation by the Zhurong Rover and TW-1 orbiter can help researchers study the evolution of the paleo-ocean environment and the features of water/ice activities in the southern Utopia Planitia.